bordoni/fakerpress/readme.txt

 **Note: This plugin requires PHP 5.3 or higher to be activated.**

-Whenever you create a new Theme or Plugin you will always need to create custom data to test whether your plugin is working or not, and as a Developer ourselves we had this problem so far.
+Whenever you create a new Theme or Plugin you will always need to create custom data to test whether your plugin is working or not, and as Developers ourselves we had this problem quite alot.

 Our goal with this plugin is to fill this gap where you have problem with a good solution both for Developers and for Users of WordPress.